Increasing the power of weak lensing survey data with multipole-based intrinsic alignment estimators: Results

 To gain deeper insight into these results, we also performed the measurements using a state-of-the-art hydrodynamical simulation, the Illustris-TNG (for more details see Section~\ref{sec:data}).
 Use of a simulation enables us to explore effects that cannot be separated in the real data, such as the impact of real space vs.\ redshift space.
 When fitting the models to the simulated data, we applied the cuts $r_\mathrm{p}>2\mpch$ when computing multipole wedges and also a further cut of $r>4\mpch$ when fitting the models.
 Given the smaller size of the simulation box, the lower $r_\mathrm{p}$ cut is necessary to obtain sufficient signal to noise in the parameter constraints.
 Our tests with larger $r_\mathrm{p}$ cuts suggest our analysis is not biased (within the noise of the measurements).

 In Figure~\ref{fig:tng}, we show the measured multipoles and their fits both in \textit{real space} and in \textit{redshift space}.
 The figure reiterates our findings in observed data: that the parameter constraints are improved when using multipoles while the quality of the fits is also good.
-The $\chi^2$ values per degree of freedom for each of the fits are within 40\% of the expected value of 1.
-For measurements done in real space, the constraints on $A_I$ are tighter by a factor 4 than those using projected correlation functions, with reduced $\chi^2=0.79$, indicating a well-fit model.
+The $\chi^2$ values per degree of freedom for each of the fits are within 40\% of the expected value of 1 given the 10 degrees of freedom.
+For measurements done in real space, the constraints on $A_I$ are tighter by a factor 4 than those using projected correlation functions, with reduced $\chi^2=0.79$ with 10 degrees of freedom, indicating a well-fit model.
+While the models for the galaxy clustering ($gg$) correlations tend to be systematically above the data on large scales in Fig.~\ref{fig:tng}, this can likely be explained by the large off-diagonal terms in the covariances (see Fig.~\ref{fig:correlationmatrices}) rather than reflecting a failure in the model.
+The correlations mean that in general the fit will prefer that the data always be systematically above or below the model on large scales, ruling out solutions that have the model above some points and below others.

 To further investigate the effects of galaxy velocities, we performed the same measurements but in redshift space (row~2 of Fig.~\ref{fig:tng}).
 The trends for these fits are similar: we get an improvement of almost a factor of 3 in the constraint on $A_I$, while the quality of fits is not degraded because of un-modeled non-linear velocity effects.
 All in all, these results suggest that using multipoles to measure the IA signal improves the constraints on the parameters of interest by a substantial amount, and measurements done in \textit{real space} and \textit{redshift space} show consistent results.